rnzaws/ecs_poc/README.md

 "Everything fails, all the time." *-- Werner Vogels*

 Logging is a basic tenet of software development.
-If something unexpectedly fails and the application does not know how to handle this failure, it is a common practice to log (one way or another) the failure.
+If something fails unexpectedly, and the application does not know how to handle this failure, it is a common practice to log (one way or another) the failure.
 In addition to application logging, operating system logging is also important.
 Both (soft errors)[https://en.wikipedia.org/wiki/Soft_error] and bugs do occur, so providing visibility via logging is important.